JiovaniLedesma/holographicM/README.md

 # holographicM
-Python library for an Holographic Microscope
+Python library for an Holographic Microscopy